 Riders who like exploring both on and off-road usually come in two types — one type prefers paved roads and the other swears by gravel.
 Salsa Warroad is made for the former, but the latter will love it as well.

-You need to spend almost $6K for the Force AXS/Ultegra models, but you can also get Tiagra for $2,000.
+You need to spend between $7,999 and $5,499 for the high-spec models, but you can also get Ultegra for $4,599.
 Either way, you end up with a beautiful bike with endurance geometry that can race, train, and travel.

 This high-end gravel/road bike comes with a full carbon frame and fork, equipped with some of the best SRAM and Shimano components money can buy.